VlADIm/CS350Assignment3/README.md

     - [ ] FIFO (First In First Out)
     - [ ] Rand (Random)
     - [ ] Clock ()
-- [ ] Generate data for different variables
+- [ ] Generate data for different variables [Henry]
-- [ ] Generate tables from data
+- [ ] Generate tables from data [Henry]

+Running:

+    To run this program, just run make.
+Running make will compile everything, run the executable, and generate all of the graphs.